Posted on 17th July 2020 by Philippa Wilford

 “When the village leaders announced that a team from Health & Hope would be coming I was really happy.
 They have provided so much to our village over the years and trained our Community Health Worker.
 Thank you so much for giving us the proper knowledge and information about this disease and equipment to protect us.
 God bless you and your colleagues.”

-- Mr Hraile, Farmer in Sabawngte
+- Mr Hraile, Farmer

 If you have any questions about our COVID-19 response or how you can support our work, please contact our Partnerships Manager, Philippa Wilford.